GhostVIRUS/WarSystem/README.md

-This is the development of the campaign "War System" for Tank: Zone of Death
+This is the development of the campaign "War System" for Tank: Zone of Death.
 =========